bruceb3/bruceb3.github.io/source/posts/2013-12-31-dealing-with-filenames-containing-whitespace.markdown

 one love
 ```

 These days the shell wildcard expansion is smart enough to give a command the proper file names.
-So `rm one*` works as expected but as soon as you need to use the find command or any command that is going to read in the file with a space, and pass it to another command there will be trouble.
+So `rm one*` works as expected but as soon as you need to use the find command or any command that is going to read in the file name containing a space, and pass it to another command there will be trouble.

 Here are some examples;